 How will your publisher make the OA edition available?

-How will the author and the publisher work to promote the open access edition?
+How will the publisher promote and market the open access edition?

 Contract (Word Document or PDF)